 Some time later he was discovered by his associates who insisted on participating in the so mysterious work that he had between hands, Gutenberg agreed to share the information in good way since he needed money, and signed a contract in the year of 1438 in which it stipulated, that the newly included would pay him the amount of 125 florins.

 After the sudden death of some of his associates, his heirs went to court and asked for part of the fruits of the mysterious business; the court of that city asked for evidence and several witnesses stated that on many occasions in the workshops in which Gutenberg was, work was done at night and day.

 Those who testified that it was not possible to know for certain, but that they saw them buying lead in a continuous way, affirmed that in addition in those facilities they had a press, they also had molds of smelting, but that it was not known in reality with which purpose all this material was gathered, in that workshop.

-The more we delve into the creation of the printing press, the more and better we understand the importance of the works of its creator made in the aforementioned city of Strasbourg, emphasizing that none of the attempts he made before achieving its end was the product of improvisation, all were preceded by intense research, not only framed in the technical and mechanical principles of the invention in question, but also in the possible resolutions to previous failures, accompanied by the insistence of a confident man and totally convinced of obtaining the expected result, thus giving an example to the society of the time, in terms of its persevering discretion, virtues with which it set out to achieve its objectives.
+The more we delve into the creation of the printing press, the more and better we understand the importance of the works of its creator made in the aforementioned city of Strasbourg, emphasizing that none of the attempts he made before achieving its end was the product of improvisation, all were preceded by intense research, not only framed in the technical and mechanical principles of the invention in question, but also in the possible resolutions to previous failures, accompanied by the insistence of a confident man and totally convinced of obtaining the expected results, thus giving an example to the society of the time, in terms of its persevering discretion, virtues with which he set out to achieve his objectives.